Our Commitment to Safety

 The OSHA Challenge

 Frazer is proud to have been accepted into the OSHA Challenge Program.
 We are currently working towards acceptance into the Voluntary Protection Program (VPP).
 A company that holds VPP status is highly regarded as having an elite status of safety and has made the commitment to having the safest workplace possible and is up for the challenge to partner with OHSA to show their commitment.
-VPP is a three phase program and usually takes up to two years to meet OHSA’s requirements to be certified as a VPP worksite.
+VPP is a three phase program to meet OHSA’s requirements to be certified as a VPP worksite.
 Frazer’s goal is to achieve VPP status, therefore we are continually working with OSHA to solidify a position as one of the “Safety Elite” and achieve VPP status.